 In economics, students learn how to find solutions to economic and social problems, for example by analysing human behaviour in the face of scarcity of resources, human interactions in business contexts or public institutions, the role of markets and other co-ordination mechanisms, in particular the means of intervention open to government through economic and social processes.

 Lastly, the subject of legal studies provides an understanding of the characteristics and essential functions of law as a social system.
 Students can improve their knowledge of the different types of law (public, criminal, European, civil), notably by looking at the historical evolution of law in the political, economic and social context.

-Students can attend practically all courses in either French or German, and they can also obtain the distinction «Bilingual curriculum» on their diploma.
+Students can attend practically all courses in either French or German, and they can also obtain the distinction «Bilingual curriculum, French/German» on their diploma.
 Students are individually supervised in order for them to study in optimal conditions.

 Profile of the study programme

 The study programme, which is based on existing courses in management, economics and law, has been designed and optimised to offer students general, but sound knowledge, in the various fields of management, economics and law.
-Upon finishing their Bachelor, and depending on the classes chosen in the 2nd and 3rd year, students have access to the Master programmes in Management and Economics offered at the Faculty of Economics and Social Sciences.
-This Bachelor is also ideal for students seeking to teach economics and law in upper secondary schools.
+Upon finishing their bachelor, and depending on the classes chosen in the 2nd and 3rd year, students have access to the master programmes in Management and Economics offered at the Faculty of Management, Economics and Social Sciences.
+This bachelor is also ideal for students seeking to teach economics and law in upper secondary schools.

 In the second year, some classes are compulsory.
 These will round off the students' basic studies.
 They will gain an understanding of the principles of macro-economics, public finances, investment and financing, as well as marketing.

 The rest of the courses in the second and third year are free of choice from classes offered by the Faculty's economics and management courses.
 This flexibility allows students to develop a particular profile, either in the field of management or economics.
 At the end of their studies, thanks to a general and comprehensive education, they will have acquired theoretical knowledge and practical know-how.